Supermarkets in Hoi An

 Hours: 7.30am – 10.30pm; Add: 501 Hai Ba Trung

-A cheap, one-stop shop sits just across the road from Red Apron.
-Open much later, Bich Thuy has a great range of wine, spirits and soft drinks.
-Just as impressive is their selection of Monin syrups, if you fancy flavoring your coffees or cocktails.
-They have rare ales, stouts and ciders, so if there’s something you’re craving from home it’s likely to be here, and they even have a choice of cigars.
+Bich Thuy is one of the best supermarkets in Hoi An for wine and alcohol.
+Not only are their prices some of the cheapest in town, their wine range is vast as is their spirits and soft drinks.
+Why buy wine or alcohol at the Duty Free shop when you can buy it at Bich Thuy supermarket for cheaper!
+And if you’re in to flavouring your coffees or cocktails their Monin syrups are just as impressive.
+But it doesn’t stop there, they also have rare ales, stouts and ciders.
+So if there’s something you’re craving from home it’s likely to be here, and they even have a choice of cigars.
 Beware though, the assortment of fresh produce is relatively small, comprising mostly yoghurts and sliced cheeses.
 Their cosmetics aisle has an impressive variety and it’s an excellent store for parents, with a huge area devoted to diapers, formula and baby-related goods.

 Hours: 7.30am – 10.30pm; Add: 318 Ly Thuong Kiet